-The global Covid-19 pandemic will permanently change the way we use and interact with each other in offices, it is safe to say it will never be the same again.
-Before any type of return to work is even considered, businesses need to understand key concerns from employees, the requirements from local governments and review policies appropriately.
-It is critical to build trust and confidence with staff to ensure that they feel safe to return to the workplace.
+The global Covid-19 pandemic will permanently change the way we use offices, it is safe to say it will never be the same again.
+Before any type of return to work is even considered, businesses need to understand key concerns from employees and the requirements from local government, and review policies accordingly.
+Only then can they build trust and confidence among their staff to ensure they feel safe to return to the workplace.

 One thing is for sure the return to the workplace can only be done safely Covid-safe if everyone participates.
 If things are overly burdensome, there’s not enough thought given to privacy considerations or that the policy sounds a bit too authoritarian, they will not get adopted and confidence in the workplaces ability to adapt will be compromised.

 Change is never easy.
 It takes time, clear direction and guidance as well as excellent communication to be successful.
 On a high level these are likely to fall into two categories, environmental changes and behavioural changes.
 Environmental changes are easier and more straightforward, such as HVAC, airflows and more operational aspects of the building.
-However, behavioural changes require the workforce to do things differently, for example adhering to policies to ensure workstations are cleaned thoroughly and coordinating use of shared desks, so that social distancing can be respected.
+However, behavioral changes require the workforce to do things differently, for example adhering to policies to ensure workstations are cleaned thoroughly and coordinating use of shared desks, so that social distancing can be respected.
 These habitual changes will take time to develop, and can be accelerated with the help of good training and clear communication.
 Data will also be the key for workplaces to make data-driven decisions, and the ability to take actionable insights on change.

 One aspect that is sure to change is how we approach high-touch areas in the workplace.
-Many workplaces are currently investigating how the number of touch points can be reduced, but also looking at different contactless technology that does not require physical touch.
+Many workplaces are currently investigating how the number of touch points can be reduced, but also looking at different contactless or ‘touchless technology‘ that does not require physical touch.
 Today many of the solutions put in place have been reliant on touch technology, such as touchscreens to book a room or space, or to launch video conferencing.
 These conveniences now start to look like health risks in light of a pandemic.